Cultivating Color: Tracking the Elusive History of Autumn & Mountain Sage Warm Pastel Hybrids -- Part I

-How did the warm pastels of commercial hybrids such as Salvia x 'Elk Twilight's Rosy Glow' -- one of our Elk Rainbow Sages -- and Salvia x jamensis 'Golden Elk' emerge?
+How did the warm pastels of commercial hybrids such as Salvia x 'Elk Twilight's Rosy Glow' -- one of our Elk Rainbow Sages -- and Salvia x jamensis 'Yellow Pink' emerge?
 Dufresne says the current boom in hybridization of sunny Jame Sages likely began gradually with Texas nurseryman Lynn Lowrey's discovery of peach-colored Autumn Sages during plant exploration in the Mexican state of Tamaulipas.

 Commercial hybridization began taking off following discovery of the Jame swarm -- something we'll dig deeper into in the second part of this article.
 However, Lowrey's peach sages changed thinking about what colors to expect from S. greggii.